danomatika/ofxPd/README.markdown

 openFrameworks/apps/myApps/myPdProject/
 </pre>

+#### For XCode:

-On Mac, rename the project in XCode (do not rename the .xcodeproj file in Finder!): XCode Menu->Project->Rename
+Rename the project in XCode (do not rename the .xcodeproj file in Finder!): XCode Menu->Project->Rename

+#### For Codeblocks:

+Rename the *.cbp and *workspace files to the same name as the project folder.
+Open the workspace, readd the renamed project file, and remove the old project.

 ### Adding ofxpd to an Existing Project